uberVU/elasticboard/README.md

 elasticboard
 ============

-ElasticSearch dashboard for github repository statistics.
+A dashboard that aggregates relevant metrics for Open Source projects.
+Helps with tracking status and evolution over time.
+Requires minimal set up and it's useful right away.

+##Current status

+The project is just getting started.
+We have the data ingestion part covered and we are currently using Kibana to explore the data in order the observe relevant patterns.

+We are working on implementing [queries](https://github.com/uberVU/elasticboard/issues?labels=query&page=1&state=open) in order to provide relevant metrics.

+##How you can help

+Help us implement the necessary [queries](https://github.com/uberVU/elasticboard/issues?labels=query&page=1&state=open)!
+Or if you have an idea of a metric that is not covered in that list, please submit it on the [issue tracker](https://github.com/uberVU/elasticboard/issues).

-##Prototype architecture:
+##Prototype architecture

 The **dashboard** provides the user with data visualization.
 It gets all the data it needs from the ElasticSearch service.
 Right now this is fulfilled by Kibana.

+The **data-processor** parses raw data (from github archive, API or events-listener) and stores it in ElasticSearch.

 The **events-listener** listens for live events sent from github for a given repo (via hooks) and stores them as raw data.

-The **data-processor** parses raw data (from github archive, API or events-listener) and stores it in ElasticSearch.
+The data inside ElasticSearch is laid out as following - every repository get its own index, and event types are mapped to document types.
+Read more about it in [schema.md](https://github.com/uberVU/elasticboard/blob/master/schema.md).

 ##Bootstrapping - get some data

     $ cd data-processor
+    ## assuming you set up the python requirements
     $ python
     >>> from es import *
     >>> from lib import *